Cooperation, composition and activities of the Managing Board and Supervisory Board

 - The Supervisory Board is pursuing the target of having at least one woman sitting on the Managing Board by no later than December 31, 2021.

 Decisions on the specific make-up of the Managing Board shall be made by the Supervisory Board in the interest of the Company and having regard to all the circumstances of the individual case.
-Except for the target ratio of women on the Board, the targets for filling the Managing Board were met or exceeded throughout the reporting period.
+Except for the target ratio of women on the Management Board, the aforementioned targets for filling the Managing Board were met or exceeded throughout the reporting period.

 The Supervisory Board